Prince Greene: Court-martial

-Sweet continues; "The soldiers had been slow to defend themselves and their honor, but this insult was too much.
+Sweet continues, "The soldiers had been slow to defend themselves and their honor, but this insult was too much.
 One 'negro soldier in the battalion,' Prince Greene--a dark-complexioned man, standing five foot five and about thirty-seven years old—loaded his musket and sailed forth.
 Clues to his courage come from several sources.
 It may be that he had already been a free man when he enlisted at Warwick, on 27 March 1777, and agreed to serve for the duration of the war.
 Very likely he was somehow connected to the town's large Greene clan, which included the state's current governor.
 In any case, he had been living as a soldier for four years and had seen a good deal of combat. ...
 The musket ball hit its mark with remarkable precision: it struck the back of Allen's head, bored a hole about an inch in diameter, and shot through his forehead.
 He died instantly."

-According to Geake, "the incident caused an uproar, especially as a black soldier had fired the fatal shot at a white resident.
-As the state’s Supreme Court was sitting in Providence at the time, Greene was brought to trial just four days later."
+According to Geake, "The incident caused an uproar, especially as a black soldier had fired the fatal shot at a white resident.
+As the state's Supreme Court was sitting in Providence at the time, Greene was brought to trial just four days later."
 Greene was defended by David Howell, a prominent attorney and later Rhode Island delegate to the Continental Congress and Associate justice of the Rhode Island Supreme Court, a friend of Colonel Christopher Greene, and other high-ranking officers of the Continental Army.
-Prince Greene was found "not guilty of willful murder but manslaughter," and he was accordingly branded with an "M" on his hand, and eventually allowed to rejoin the regiment.
-The victim's mother, Elizabeth Allen, outraged by what she saw as a lack of justice, commissioned the Hartshorne gravestone carvers of Newport to furnish his stone in Providence's North Burial ground which recounts his "misfortune of being shot by a negro soldier," an act "Most barbarously done."
+Prince Greene was found "not guilty of willful murder but manslaughter."
+He was accordingly branded with an "M" on his hand and was eventually allowed to rejoin the regiment.
+The victim's mother, Elizabeth Allen, outraged by what she saw as a lack of justice, commissioned the Hartshorne gravestone carvers of Newport to furnish his stone in Providence's North Burial ground, which recounts his "misfortune of being shot by a negro soldier," an act "Most barbarously done."

-Sweet writes; "For many years, Edward Allen's epitaph stood as one of the only public commemorations of black military service in the Revolutionary War."
+Sweet writes, "For many years, Edward Allen's epitaph stood as one of the only public commemorations of black military service in the Revolutionary War."

 Later life and death

 After the Revolution

 According to Geake, Greene served over four years and six months as a Private in the Continental Army, earning a badge of distinction.
-After the Revolution, Greene appeared on the "List of Invalids resident in the State of Rhode Island of 1785", where he described injuries he sustained during the winter of 1783, under the service of Colonel Marinus Willett in Oswego, New York as "the loss of all the toes and the feet very tender, by means of severe frost, when on the Oswego expedition."
+After the American Revolution, Greene appeared on the "List of Invalids resident in the State of Rhode Island of 1785", where he described injuries he sustained during the winter of 1783, under the service of Colonel Marinus Willett in Oswego, New York as "the loss of all the toes and the feet very tender, by means of severe frost, when on the Oswego expedition."